Villy Tichkova

 Growing up without a television I danced, read stories and poetry and dreamt of becoming a writer.
 I was eight years old when the communism ended in Bulgaria.

 In my early twenties, I emigrated alone to the UK.
-I first worked in a fish factory on the Outer Hebrides, then acquired a BSc in Psychology in England, nannied for eighteen years, studied homeopathy, became British, recently graduated with a MA in Creative Writing for Young People at Bath spa, and all the while, I danced.
+I first worked in a fish factory on the Outer Hebrides, then acquired a BSc in Psychology in England, worked with children, studied homeopathy, became British, recently graduated with a MA in Creative Writing for Young People at Bath spa, and all the while, I danced.

 The Long Story

 In my studies of psychology the image of dual states and the rejection of the 'Otherness’ of the human condition troubled me.
-I searched for a way to allow for juxtaposing states without judgement and I found myths has the capacity to hold the human paradox.
+I sought for the juxtaposing states to exist without judgement and I found myth has the capacity to hold the human paradox.

 It was the works of C. Jung and B. Bettelheim that had a profound impact on me and rekindled my childhood love for fairy tales.
 Most importantly, they confirmed, academically, the power stories have on our psyche.
 My passion for stories led me to Dartmoor where I studied a year long course in Western mythology and Story Telling with The School of Myth.

 Following my fascination with conflict and the work of Arnold Mindell, I enrolled on a nine month facilitation course with the Processwork Institute in UK.
-The course taught me to work with conflict and how to include my own disturbing patterns.
+The course taught me to how to work with conflict and to include my own disturbing patterns.